-A small incision will be made in your groin or neck.
-A catheter will be passed through this incision into a major blood vessel until it reaches the IVC.
-Imaging and contrast dye will be used to help your doctor see the catheter as it passes through your blood vessels.
-You may feel a flush when the contrast dye is injected.
-A collapsed IVC filter will be delivered through the catheter to the desired location.
+A small incision will be made in the groin or neck.
+A tube will be passed through this incision.
+It will be passed into a major blood vessel until it reaches the IVC.
+Contrast dye will be injected through the tube and x-rays will be taken.
+The dye and x-rays will help the doctor see the tube as it passes through.
+An IVC filter will then be passed through the tube to the desired location.
 Once in place, the filter will be opened.
-The catheter is then removed.
-Pressure will be applied to the insertion site for about 10 minutes after the procedure to prevent bleeding.
-A bandage is placed over the incision.
+The tube is then removed.
+Pressure will be applied to the insertion site for about 10 minutes.
+This will prevent bleeding.
+A bandage will then be placed over the site.

 How Long Will It Take?